 1 The figures in the Interim Study are based on the same basket price used in the 2022 PEA for comparability purposes (based on spot prices at that time), being US$136.20/kg Magnet REO produced based on the updated resource (US$110/kg Nd, US$112.50/kg Pr, US$340/kg Dy and US$1,875/kg Tb).

 Phalaborwa’s operating cost is considerably lower than traditional rare earth projects as the phosphogypsum material is already sitting at surface in a chemically cracked form, which eliminates the cost and risk of mining, hauling, crushing, grinding, flotation and cracking.
-This favourable profile positions Phalaborwa as the highest margin rare earth project in development today outside of China, using data compiled by industry consultants Argus.
+This favourable profile positions Phalaborwa as one of the highest margin rare earth projects in development today outside of China, using data compiled by industry consultants Argus.

 Process flowsheet development and confirmation

-The leach flowsheet has been subject to an extensive programme of bench scale and pilot plant leach test work conducted at the Johannesburg facilities of Mintek, aimed at supporting a DFS for the project.
+The leach flowsheet has been subject to an extensive programme of bench scale and pilot plant leach test work conducted both in-house and with support from Mintek (South Africa’s national mineral research organisation) at their Johannesburg facilities, aimed at supporting a DFS for the project.
+In addition, the Company has been carrying out a number of trade-off studies aimed at optimising capital and operating expenditure in order to arrive at the most robust project.
 This work has confirmed the efficacy of a much simpler flowsheet, paving the way for the first commercial recovery of magnet REE from phosphogypsum.

 Recovery of rare earths from phosphogypsum expected to be lower cost than traditional rare earth projects